AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `user_data` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Check Point Series and Fortinet Series deployment only.

 ### Misc.
 * `tags` - (Optional) Mapping of key value pairs of tags for a firewall instance.
-Only available for AWS, AWSGov and Azure firewall instances.
-Allowed characters are: letters, spaces, and numbers plus the following special characters: + - = . _ : @.
+Only available for AWS, AWSGov, GCP and Azure firewall instances.
+For AWS, AWSGOV and Azure allowed characters are: letters, spaces, and numbers plus the following special characters: + - = . _ : @.
+For GCP allowed characters are: lowercase letters, numbers, "-" and "_".
 Example: {"key1" = "value1", "key2" = "value2"}.

 ## Attribute Reference